 The FRS102 valuation determines the pension figures that must be included in the ODBF accounts.
 The actuary's triennial valuation, the "on-going" valuation for the Scheme, is based on different financial assumptions than those used for FRS102.
-The triennial valuation as at 30 September 2020 was updated to 31 December 2022 by a qualified actuary independent of the scheme's sponsoring employer and showed a balance of £nil.
-The employer contribution rate from 1 January 2022 is 30.1%, in addition to payment of scheme expenses of £71K.
+The triennial valuation as at 30 September 2020 was updated to 31 December 2023 by a qualified actuary independent of the scheme's sponsoring employer and showed a balance of £nil.
+Scheme expenses of £66K were paid in 2023.